Center for Advanced Engineering Environments

-The Center for Advanced Engineering Environments (CAEE) is a research center within the Frank Batten College of Engineering and Technology at Old Dominion University.
-Established in 2001, CAEE focuses on various research areas including collaborative distributed knowledge discovery, interactive visual simulations, intelligent synthesis, and the development of advanced learning and training technologies.
-The center's research aims to enhance the application of these technologies in complex engineering systems of the future.
+The Center for Advanced Engineering Environments (CAEE) is a department center of the Frank Batten College of Engineering and Technology at Old Dominion University.
+The center was created in 2001 and conducts research activities related to collaborative distributed knowledge discovery and exploitation, interactive visual simulations, intelligent synthesis, and advanced learning/training technologies and environments and their application to future complex engineering systems.

-The EON Reality Touchlight system shows a 3D model of a jet engine.
+The EON Reality Touchlight system showing a 3D model of a jet engine.

 The activities of the center include the synergistic coupling of modeling, visual simulations, intelligent agents, multimedia and synthetic environments, human-technology interactions, computational intelligence, computational, information, and collaboration technologies in the multidisciplinary analysis, sensitivity studies, optimization, design, and operation of complex engineering systems.

 The Center is located at the Old Dominion University Peninsula Higher Education Center in Hampton, Virginia.
 It is located very close to NASA's Langley Research Center.

 Objectives

 The Center has the following five specific objectives: